iml4sc/road_surface_type/README.md

 ## Acknowledgment
 This work was developed in part at the Integrated Media Systems Center (IMSC), University of Southern California.
-Please acknowledge IMSC-USC in any academic or research use of this code.
+Please acknowledge USC IMSC in any academic or research use of this code.